fr3dly/my_really_cool_project/readme.txt

-this project is so awesome. but not really.
+this project is so totally awesome. but not really.

 adding more information.

+ho hum.